Elements of a Contract: Six Things Your Contract Must Have!

 Offer and Acceptance

-In fact, the acceptance of the contract formalizes the occurrence of an agreement, connecting the parties to the terms and conditions mentioned in the contract and consequently preventing misconceptions and debates.
+The acceptance of the contract formalizes the occurrence of an agreement.
+It connects the parties to the terms and conditions mentioned in the contract and consequently prevents misconceptions and debates.

 The consideration in contract law determines something of value exchanged between parties to the contract as it is a prerequisite of the enforceability of the contract.

-Firstly, among the basic principles in contract law, the consideration, which sets the groundwork for a valid agreement, ensures a mutual commitment, a vital element for the integrity of such relationships.
+Firstly, among the basic principles in contract law, consideration sets the groundwork for a valid agreement and ensures a mutual commitment, a vital element for the integrity of such relationships.

 In addition, the fact of consideration demonstrates that the parties were doing it voluntarily without any threats or pressure.
-Reciprocity is also emphasized in the process, each party giving and taking, and thus a mutual trust and cooperation is created.
+Reciprocity is also equally important in the process.

-In the essence of consideration not only validates the contract but also keeps holistically the integrity and fairness of the parties’ intentions enhancing the contractual law.
+The essence of consideration validates the contract and maintains holistic integrity and fairness regarding the parties’ intentions, enhancing the contractual law.

-Through the capacity in contract law, an individual may legally be bound by a contract.
+Through the capacity of contract law, a contract can legally bind an individual.
 That guarantees the mental state and that they have legal competence.

-Ability in contract law is the state of an individual’s legal ability to enter into a contract, doing so in a state of mind which is right and possesses the right legal competence.
+Ability in contract law is the state of an individual’s legal ability to enter into a contract in a state of mind that is right and possesses the right legal competence.

-This principle is more important because it upholds the three main pillars of voluntary consent, equality, and legal validity of contracts.
-Commercial law of capacity is critical in risk control, legal compliance, financial stability, reputation management and costs reduction.
+This principle is more important because it upholds the three main pillars of voluntary consent, equality, and the legal validity of contracts.

-The determinant of capacity comprises age of majority, mental ability, and intoxication, depriving individuals from understanding the content and implications of the contract to sell it as a valid one.
+The determinant of capacity comprises age of majority, mental ability, and intoxication, depriving individuals of understanding the content and implications of the contract to sell it as a valid one.

-Legal ability, which is fundamental for individuals and businesses, needs to be provided in the internal document of the company so an authorized person can enter into a contract.
+Legal ability, which is fundamental for individuals and businesses, must be provided in the company’s internal document so an authorized person can enter into a contract.

 Hence, capacity guarantees that the parties to the contract freely agree to enter the exercise with full knowledge of the responsibilities and implications and, thus, safeguard the authenticity of contracts.